Let’s put on our survey design caps, shall we?

 So what’s the right size of a matrix question?
 How many options is too many, and how should you organize matrix questions when you have, well, a lot of questions?

-As we’ve discussed before, it’s good to limit your matrix questions to the minimum so as not to overwhelm yourself with the amount of data to analyze.
+It’s good to limit your matrix questions to the minimum so as not to overwhelm yourself with the amount of data to analyze.
 It’s also important to think about your respondents’ experience when taking the survey.
 And don’t worry, we investigated just that in a recent study.

 To really get data on the best way to design matrix questions, we ran an experiment on different matrix sizes to look at how the layout affected responses and participant experience.